 Retirement Contribution Limits

-For calendar year 2018, the amount that may be tax-deferred to your retirement savings plan is $18,500 or your total annual compensation.
-If you are over 50 years old, or will reach age 50 during calendar year 2018, this amount remains at the lesser of $24,500 or your total annual compensation, due to the special catch-up provision of the Economic Growth and Tax Relief Reconciliation Act of 2001.
+For calendar year 2023, the amount that may be tax-deferred to your retirement savings plan is the lesser of $22,500 or your total annual compensation.
+If you are over 50 years old, or will reach age 50 during calendar year 2022, this amount is the lesser of $30,000 or your total annual compensation, due to the special catch-up provision of the Economic Growth and Tax Relief Reconciliation Act of 2001.
 These limits apply to all eligible employees.

 If you wish to change the amount you are contributing to the Retirement Plan or the company in which your contribution is invested, you may do so online.

 The annual amount of compensation that a retirement plan may take into account for calendar year 2023 contribution purposes is limited to $330,000.